Understanding An Uncontested Divorce In NJ

 The agreement must be sweeping.
 If you have children, it should address custody, parenting time and child support.
 All states have guidelines for calculating child support, so you can't pull a number out of thin air.
 You should also decide who is going to pay for work-related child care, the kids' health insurance premiums, and the costs of extracurricular activities, which child support doesn't always stretch to cover.

 Of course, you'll want to divide up your marital property, but you must also address marital debts -- who's going to pay these and in what percentages?
 Will one of you pay spousal support and, if so, for how long?
 All these things must be covered clearly and concisely.
 It's always advisable to enlist the help of an attorney to draft the terms of your agreement.

 If you can manage to reach an agreement on everything, either on your own or with the help of lawyers, an uncontested divorce in NJ is unarguably the cheapest, easiest and often quickest way to end your marriage.
 If you've hired attorneys, you'll generally pay less for representation because, in most cases, they won't have to invest as many hours into getting your divorced as they would if you had to go to trial.
 Uncontested divorce hearings in NJ are typically short events taking half an hour or less, whereas trials can take days or even longer in particularly contentious matters.
 Then there's the stress factor.
 For the most part, your divorce terms are in your own hands.
 You can get it done, put it behind you and move on.
-If you have any questions about an uncontested divorce in NJ or a divorce based on irreconcilable differences, call the Peter Van Aulen at (201) 845-7400 for a free consultation.
+If you have any questions about an uncontested divorce in NJ or a divorce based on irreconcilable differences, call the Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation.